Customers call, agents resolve their queries, managers supervise, all things seem to run their course…

 I agree that it’s quite difficult to get a live person on the phone.
 And if you find that your contact rate is low, you shouldn’t let yourself be confused.
 You can and should improve it.
 Take a look at these 5 effective, time-tested ways to enhance your contact rate, which can help you improve the number of actual live connections you’ll make with your prospects.

-As with regard to SaaS start-ups, Steli Efti, CEO of Close.io and the author of The Ultimate Startup Guide To Outbound Sales encourage salespeople to call every sign-up within 5 minutes!
+As with regard to SaaS start-ups, Steli Efti, CEO of Close.io and the author of The Ultimate Startup Guide To Outbound Sales encourages salespeople to call every sign-up within 5 minutes!
 He explains that the longer you wait, the worse your chances are of actually getting people on the phone.

 13. Hit Rate